 In an age of high priced athletic shoes and broken glass on streets, barefoot running is a rare sight.
-But, more coaches and trainers are turning to barefoot training for their runners, and now recreational athletes tired of expensive shoes and lower extremities injuries, are picking up on this new trend.
+But, more coaches and trainers are turning to barefoot training for their runners, and now recreational athletes tired of expensive shoes and lower extremity injuries are picking up on this new trend.

--It is actually not so new, as people have been running barefoot for hundreds of years.
+-It's actually not that new, as people have been running barefoot for hundreds of years.
 Zola Budd made barefoot running famous by breaking the women's 5000-meter world record in 1984, running barefoot.

 Many are not in agreement about running barefoot, and the debate between barefoot proponents as well as coaches, trainers, runners and podiatrists is currently in full swing.

-Some runners claim that the few scratches on their feet were much less painful than the blisters they normally have to deal with after a half or full marathon.
+Some runners claim that the few scratches on their feet were much less painful than the blisters they normally deal with after a half or full marathon.

 The scientific evidence supporting barefoot running is lacking.
 A few small studies have supported barefoot running.
 One study in the Internal Journal of Sports Medicine found that there is actually less impact on the feet while running barefoot because of the way the body adjusts to the impact.